The Subtle Art Of Not Giving A F*ck: Mark Manson | E111

 Notable Quotes

-The goal is not to never fail, but to fail at something that matters to you.
+The goal is not to care about everything, but to care deeply about the things that truly matter to you

-Happiness is not a choice you make directly, but it emerges from living in alignment with your values.
+Happiness is not a destination to reach, it's a byproduct of living in alignment with your values

 Products Mentioned